 The imager module has a combined field of view for the imager, coronagraph and low-resolution spectrometer modes.
 Coronagraph masks are placed at a fixed location on one edge of the imager field.
 The light is collimated and, at the pupil image formed by the collimator, a filter wheel holds the imaging filters, Lyot stops and filters for the coronagraph and a pair of prisms for the low-resolution, 5-10 μm spectroscopy.
 A camera then images the field (or spectrum) onto a single detector.

-The spectrometer optics fall naturally into two subsystems - a spectrometer pre-optics which consists of the system of dichroics and image slicers with associated fold and re-imaging mirrors, and a spectrometer main optics consisting of the gratings and camera systems for the two spectrometers.
-Only one third of the full spectral band covered by each channel is sampled in a single exposure.
-A pair of mechanisms (the Dichroic and Grating Assemblies, or DGA) is used to select gratings and dichroics matched to each of the three sub-spectra.
-A full 5-28 μm spectrum requires that three exposures are made, one at each of the three positions of the two DGAs.
+The spectrometer optics fall naturally into two subsystems - the spectrometer pre-optics, which consists of the system of dichroics and image slicers with associated fold and re-imaging mirrors, and the spectrometer main optics, which consists of the gratings and camera systems for the two spectrometers.
+Only one-third of the full spectral band covered by each channel is sampled in a single exposure.
+A pair of mechanisms (the Dichroic and Grating Assemblies, or DGA) is used to select gratings and the dichroics matched to each of the three sub-spectra.
+A full 5-28 μm spectrum requires three exposures to be made, one at each of the three positions of the two DGAs.

-There are three wheel mechanism assemblies, based on Infrared Space Observatory designs and heritage; one in the imager and one in each channel of the spectrometer.
+There are three wheel mechanism assemblies, based on designs and heritage from the Infrared Space Observatory (ISO); one in the imager and one in each channel of the spectrometer.
 The imager wheel carries both the filters for imaging and the coronagraph masks/filters.
 Each spectrometer wheel mechanism assembly has a pair of wheels mounted on either side of the mechanism: a wheel with dichroics that define the sub-bands of the spectrometer, and a wheel with the matching set of gratings.
 There is also a contamination control cover; used to protect the MIRI detectors and optical chain from contamination in flight during the observatory cool down process.
 The cover is also used to protect the detectors from saturation during the process of centring bright stars accurately behind the coronagraph masks.